By Jessica Johnson, BOK Financial

 In the United States we’re on the verge of a senior living boom.
 In less than 10 years, by 2030, all baby boomers — totaling about 73 million people — will be older than age 65, according to the United States Census Bureau.

-With that boom comes a crisis in senior housing.
+With that boom comes a crisis in seniors housing.
 Owners, operators and investors face multiple challenges going forward, such as labor shortages, consolidation, inflation and rising costs, including for new construction — all while revenues have not kept pace.
 Even as the pandemic recedes, many families remain reluctant to reconsider senior living with the tragedy of COVID-19 still a fresh and painful memory.

 While the pace of seniors housing consolidation has slowed somewhat, there have still been a significant number of deals in the sector.
 According to data from Irving Levin Associates, there were 127 seniors housing and care M&A transactions in the first quarter of 2022, a 9 percent decline from a record 140 transactions in fourth-quarter 2022.
 The total number of deals in the first quarter this year was still 51 percent higher than the 84 transactions in first-quarter 2021.